Dave9400/HODLRaceDAO/EMERGENCY_FIX.md

 **Focus on deploying your contract via Remix** - forget about the Replit app for now:

 1. Go to https://remix.ethereum.org
-2. Upload your `NASCORNClaim.sol` file
+2. Upload your `APEXClaim.sol` file
 3. Deploy to Base Sepolia testnet
 4. Test the contract manually